Cosmian/kms/documentation/docs/ms_dke/ms_dke.md

 ```

 Note: `Get-AzureADDirectorySetting` is part of the `AzureADPreview` module.
 If you don't have it
-installed,you can install it with the following command:
+installed, you can install it with the following command:

 ```powershell
 Install-Module -Name AzureADPreview